pietvanzoen/piet.me/_posts/blog/2014-05-15-using-env-variables.md

 Once you have your `.bash_profile` open you can add `export VAR_NAME=VALUE` to set an environment variable.
 Once you're done save, exit and type `. .bash_profile` in your terminal to reload .bash_profile.
 That's it.

+**Update:** A note about case-sensitivity.
+Depending on what system/software you're using variables are or are not case-sensitive.
+Always be sure not to accidently overwrite other variables in your environment.
+In some systems `Var_Name` will be the same as `VAR_NAME`.

 Using ENV variables in code
 ---